josephspurrier/gowebapi/README.md

 * 500 - an error occurred, please try again later (should also log error because it's a programming or server issue)
 ```

-## Goals for this project

-Integrate security similar to Parse: http://blog.parse.com/learn/secure-your-app-one-class-at-a-time/

-Code generation for the following:
-* Controllers with routes
-* Models
-* Endpoint tests
-* Swagger spec

 ## My Other Projects

 [GoWebApp](https://github.com/josephspurrier/gowebapp) demonstrates how to build a website using the Go language without a framework.
 Much
 of the structure of this project comes from GoWebApp.

-I'll use the [apigen](https://github.com/josephspurrier/apigen) project for the code generation.